Programme in brief

 How to prepare

-Naturally, you want to make the most of your time at Fontys School of Communication in Eindhoven.
-If you are choosing for the English-taught programme, then you will need to have a reasonable proficiency of the English language.
-For domestic applicants, we expect a minimum level of B1 according to the Common European Framework of Reference.
-For foreign nationals, we require proof that you have attained a minimum IELTS score of 6.
+Naturally, you want to make the most of your time at International Communication Management in Eindhoven.
+Therefore it’s required to have a reasonable proficiency of the English language.
+For Dutch applicants, we expect a minimum level of B1 according to the Common European Framework of Reference.
+For foreign nationals, we require proof that you have attained a minimum IELTS score of 6.0.